TomVincentUK/snompy/docs/guide/bulk_fdm.rst

 This means we can add a fictitious image charge, :math:`Q'_0 = -\beta Q_0`, at a depth of :math:`z_{tip} + d_{Q0}` below the surface.
-Here, :math:`\beta` is the electrostatic reflection coefficient of the surface, given by
+Here, :math:`\beta` is the quasistatic  reflection coefficient of the surface, given by

 .. math::